mydea/PikadayResponsive/README.md

 An object with options that will be used to initialize Pikaday.
 Note that ```field``` and ```format``` will be overridden.

 ## Changelog
+v0.6.1

+* Change jQuery dependency to use v1.11.3 or greater

 v0.6.0

 * Complete re-write of the library